Pre-Negotiation Strategy Plan Checklist (Part 1)

 We either enter into negotiations because we have to or because we want to.
 Part of our strategy will involve a careful analysis of our BATNA (best alternative to a negotiated agreement).
 If an agreement is absolutely essential and we have few alternative options, in the event of talks collapsing, our BATNA will affect our strategy.

 7. Do Other Parties Need to Formally Approve the Agreement?

 8. Is the Clock Ticking?

 Time has an impact on the course of negotiations from two perspectives.
 First, there are deadlines that might be imposed, to either make or break an agreement.
 Offers with expiry dates may be tendered.
 Time can be both a tactical weapon (who does it hurt more to delay?) and strategic imperative (who risks missing the boat to competitors?).

-Secondly, we all know that 'Time is money'.
-Negotiations use up time, and if a plant is shut down while the clock is ticking because of a strike, then this is costing money.
-Or, it could be due to some other resource issue, such as waiting for badly needed components, in order to resume production.
+Lastly, we all know that ‘Time is money‘.
+Negotiations consume our time, and if a factory or production line is shut down while the negotiation clock is ticking, then this is costing money.
 The point to remember is that the longer the negotiations drag out, time will negatively affect the bottom line.

 - Harvard Business Essentials ‘Negotiation’ Harvard Business School Press, (2003).